trunghng/trunghng.github.io/_posts/2021-09-21-power-series.markdown

 description: A note on Power Series
 comments: true
 ---
 > Recall that in the previous post, [Infinite Series of Constants]({% post_url 2021-09-06-infinite-series-of-constants %}), we mentioned a type of series called **power series** a lot.
-In the content of this post, we will be diving deeper into details of that series.
+In the content of this note, we will be diving deeper into details of its.

 <!-- excerpt-end -->
 - [Power Series](#power-series)